HC-Luo/HC-Luo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Haochang Luo, pronounced as "Haw-Chung Loh", written as "罗昊昌".
-I come from [Nanjing](https://en.wikipedia.org/wiki/Nanjing), one of the metropolises in China.
+My name is Haochang Luo, pronounced as "Haw-Chung Loh", written as "罗昊昌"(surname and given name reversed).
+I come from [Nanjing](https://en.wikipedia.org/wiki/Nanjing), a metropolis in China.
-Bored with staying my home city for over 20 years, I decided to persue a graduate degree in the US. ✈️
+Bored with staying in my home city for over 20 years, I decided to persue a graduate degree in the US. ✈️

 As my first stop of this journey, Ann Arbor is an ideal place for my academic goal, well, except for the coldness.
 Upon finishing my master's program, I realized that my eagerness to academia was far from satisfied.
 So I started my PhD in the same school, same department.